📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution The PI (Victoria Newton) is currently on virtual placement at PHE.
-As part of this placement, Victoria has: 1) Attended PHE team meetings 2) Presented at a webinar with PHE and Bloody Good Period on menstruation, language and stigma (circa 550 participants signed up) 3) Has joined a steering group for a project on women's reproductive health experiences (between PHE and LSHTM) 4) Assisted in initiating a seminar series aimed at knowledge exchange with policy makers.
+PI Contribution The PI (Victoria Newton) undertook a virtual placement at PHE.
+As part of this placement, Victoria: 1) Attended PHE team meetings 2) Presented at a webinar with PHE and Bloody Good Period on menstruation, language and stigma (circa 550 participants signed up) 3) Has joined a steering group for a project on women's reproductive health experiences (between PHE and LSHTM) 4) Assisted in initiating a seminar series aimed at knowledge exchange with policy makers.
 The first seminar took place on 26th February 2021.

 Collaborator Contribution The placement at PHE has afforded a number of opportunities in networking and knowledge exchange.
 1) Victoria presented an overview of the project at a PHE team meeting in November 2020.
 2) PHE is supporting a seminar series (detailed above) which is aimed at sharing research findings with policy makers.
 Victoria shared the findings from Work Package 1 at the first seminar in February 2021.
 3) PHE is supporting project recruitment and has brokered introductions to a number of networks who can support recruitment to the project (E.g. PHE's people's panel) 4) PHE has brokered introductions to other researchers working in similar fields, some of whom have agreed to join the project Advisory Group.